DouglasHennrich/dhennrich.alert/README.md

 }
 ```

-* `.DHalertSeparator` is the separator view between message and buttons
+* `#DHalertSeparator` is the separator view between message and buttons

 ```css
 {